solidiquis/erdtree/README.md

 # Erdtree
-A modern and vibrant (but not overly) file-tree visualizer and disk usage analyzer that respects hidden files and `.gitignore` rules.
+A modern, vibrant (but not overly), and multi-threaded file-tree visualizer and disk usage analyzer that respects hidden files and `.gitignore` rules - basically if `tree` and `du` had a baby.

 <p align="center">
   <img src="https://github.com/solidiquis/erdtree/blob/master/assets/demo_erdtree.gif" alt="failed to load gif" />